EmbeddedNim/fastrpc/README.md

 ### MessagePack-RPC Protocol specification

-The protocol consists of `Request` message and the corresponding `Response` message.
-The server must send a `Response` message in reply to the `Request` message.
+The general protocol consists of `Request` messages and corresponding `Response` message(s).
+The server must send a `Response` message in reply to a request unless the request type indicates that no response is expected.
+In the simplest case a resposne with empty data is useable as an ack.

-#### Packet Types and Framing

-This library supports both UDP and TCP, depending what the library user wants.
-The client will need to know ahead of time whether the server supports TCP or UDP and their ports.

-Currently UDP packets make no guarantees of delivery and is up to the RPC api to handle.
-It's recommended to have idempotent API's in this scenario.

-##### TCP Packets and Framing

-When using TCP connections a simple framing scheme is used to delineate messages.
-Each message must be prefixed by a bye-length in big-endian order.
-This is copied from [Erlang port protocol](https://www.erlang.org/doc/tutorial/c_port.html) for similar reasons.

-Note: The default prefix length is 2-byte for messages up to ~65k in length, however, MCUs generally don't gracefully handle packets larger than transport frame size (e.g. ~1400 bytes on ethernet).

-In theory, websocket framing could be used but isn't.
+The server implementation also assumes that each packet can fit into the physical media's [MTU](https://en.wikipedia.org/wiki/Maximum_transmission_unit).
+On Ethernet this is generally 1500 bytes less the space used by the UDP (or TCP) packets.
+While WiFI [802.11 MTU](https://networkengineering.stackexchange.com/questions/32970/what-is-the-802-11-mtu) is 2304 bytes with various overheads depending on the security settings.
+The smallest use case is probably [CAN-FD](https://en.wikipedia.org/wiki/CAN_FD) which is 64 bytes (that's the large one).

-#### `Request` Message
+#### `Request` Messages

-The request message is a four element array as shown below, packed in MessagePack (CBOR) format.
+The request message is a four element array as shown below, packed in MessagePack format.

 ```nim
   [reqtype, msgid, procName, params]